-The new Science and Engineering Complex is the product of a strategic infill addition that creates space for interdisciplinary research while connecting two historic buildings to form a dynamic, community focused, academic precinct.
+The new Tsungming Tu Complex is the product of a strategic infill addition that creates space for interdisciplinary research while connecting two historic buildings to form a dynamic, community focused, academic precinct.
 The complex addresses the University’s desire for a critical mass of research and teaching space to support cross-departmental collaborations in an environmentally responsible manner.
 A glass box floats effortlessly between two historic red brick bookends.
 Its taut skin cradles and reflects its surroundings, complementing the brick and lending quiet dignity to the existing buildings.

 Tufts University